ABOUT US

 Vice-President

-Oreste Foppiani is the GCSP Global Fellowship Executive Associate Professor in Residence and Visiting Fellow and Associate Professor of International History and Politics at the Robert Schuman Center for Advanced Studies at the European University Institute.
-From 2009 to 2022, he taught international history and politics at Webster University Geneva, where he chaired the International Relations Department from 2013 to 2022.
-He received a doctorate in international history and politics from the University Institute of Advanced Studies (IUHEID).
-During his doctoral program, he received the Albert Gallatin Fellowship in International Affairs to spend a year at SAIS in Washington, DC.
-From 2013 to 2016, Foppiani was a visiting scholar or associate professor at JMSDF Command and Staff College, SIPEC at Aoyama Gakuin University and CEMS at New York University.
-He has conducted research on the Spanish-American War, Anglo-American relations during the Second World War, the beginning of the Cold War, the American and Italian navies, European integration, EU security policies, EU-US relations and the migration crisis in the Mediterranean Sea.
+Oreste Foppiani is the GCSP Global Fellowship Executive Associate Professor in Residence, as well as a Visiting Fellow and Associate Professor of International History and Politics at the Robert Schuman Centre for Advanced Studies at the European University Institute.
+From 2009 to 2022, he taught international history and politics at Webster University Geneva, where he also served as Chair of the International Relations Department from 2013 to 2022.
+Dr. Foppiani holds a doctorate in international history and politics from the Graduate Institute of International and Development Studies (IUHEID).
+During his doctoral studies, he was awarded the Albert Gallatin Fellowship in International Affairs, which allowed him to spend a year at the Johns Hopkins School of Advanced International Studies (SAIS) in Washington, D.C.
+Between 2013 and 2016, he held visiting positions as a scholar or associate professor at the Japan Maritime Self-Defense Force (JMSDF) Command and Staff College, the School of International Politics, Economics and Communication (SIPEC) at Aoyama Gakuin University in Tokyo, and the Center for European and Mediterranean Studies (CEMS) at New York University.
+His research spans a wide range of topics, including the Spanish-American War, Anglo-American relations during World War II, the origins of the Cold War, naval history of the American and Italian fleets, European integration, EU security policy, transatlantic relations, and the Mediterranean migration crisis.

 Secretary of the Board